We explain the basic principles of the Privacy Act.

 The agency must ensure the information is protected against loss, misuse or unauthorised disclosure.

 Where the information can be readily retrieved, the individual is entitled to confirmation of whether the information is held, and to access it.
 There are exceptions: for example, where disclosure would prevent detection of a criminal offence, or would involve a breach of someone else’s privacy.

 Principle 7: Correction of personal information.

 Individuals may request correction of information held.
-Where this is not agreed to by the agency, the individual may request that the information is tagged with a statement that the correction was sought and was refused.
+Where this is not agreed to by the agency, the individual may request the information is tagged with a statement that the correction was sought and refused.

 Principle 8: Accuracy of personal information to be checked before use.

 The agency must not use the information without taking reasonable steps to ensure it is accurate, up-to-date, complete, relevant and not misleading.